MultiSafepay/docs/content/payments/integrations/ecommerce-platforms/ecwid/_index.md

     - /payments/integrations/ecommerce-platforms/ecwid/faq/processing-refunds/
 ---

-Ecwid has developed an XML integration with MultiSafepay, which redirects customers to a [MultiSafepay payment page](/payment-pages/).
+Ecwid has developed an integration with MultiSafepay, which redirects customers to a [MultiSafepay payment page](/payment-pages/).

 ### Requirements